thisischrissie/group7-CFG-Fullstack/README.md

 7. Navigate to APIs and Services and  click on Credentials
 8. Click on Create Credentials and then the API key will show up your screen
 9. Now you can optionally restrict the API key.
-10. Copy the Key into your project
+10. Copy the Key into your project as plain text at the path  /Webapp/.env